lens-protocol/LIPs/README.md

 Additionally, the data output should utilize a tuple-style format when possible to minimize wasted space caused by repeated object names.
 It is also required that you write the spec using json schema to make it easy for all to read.

-### Model service requirements and constraints
+### Model Service Requirements and Constraints

 Each model within the standards must adhere to a set of predefined requirements or rules.
-These rules, such as "updates are allowed only every 3 hours," establish constraints that the model should follow.
-Indexer services can also enforce these constraints to ensure optimal performance.
+These rules, such as "updates are allowed only every 3 hours," establish ceiling constraints that the model should follow.
+Indexer services can also enforce these constraints to ensure optimal performance and service level.
 For example, by defining the service requirements, you can prevent excessive requests that could potentially overload the system, such as requests made every second.
+Similarly service requirements can be enforced by setting a floor condition such as "update every 12 hours".

 ### Model Service Metadata